leomonta/Python_cpp_builder/ReadME.md

 		"objectsDir": "directory where the .o files will be saved", "exeDir": "directory where the exe file will be saved" },
+	"libraries": {
-	"libraries": [
+		"Debug" : [
-		"name of the libraries used, without the heading -l" ],
+			"name of the debug libraries used, without the heading -l", ],
+		"Release" : [
+			"name of the release libraries used, without the heading -l", ]
+	}
 	"Arguments": {
+		"Debug" : {
+			"Compiler": "additional arguments for the compiler, like c standard or warnings, for the debug mode" "Linker": "additiona arguments for the linker, for the debug mode" },
+		"Release" : {
-		"Compiler": "additional arguments for the compiler, like c standard or warnings "Linker": "additiona arguments for the linker"
+			"Compiler": "additional arguments for the compiler, like c standard or warnings, for the release mode" "Linker": "additiona arguments for the linker, for the release mode" }
 	}
 }
 </pre>